paulissoft/Excel2SQL/README.md

 * The CSV output file also contains the header, so it is just a copy of the worksheet.
 The external table skips that row by using "FIELD NAMES ALL FILES IGNORE".
 * The external table definition uses double quoted identifiers ("This is my column") instead of (This is my column) in order to suppress DDL errors.
 * The external table does not create a log file since that grows and grows...
+* The column names are derived from the header or will be A, B, ... if no header is specified.